swiyu-admin-ch/didtoolbox-java/README.md

       Usage: update [options]
         Options:
           --assert, -a
-            An assertion method (comma-separated) parameters: a key name as well as a PEM file containing EC P-256 public/verifying key
+            One or more assertion method parameter(s) - each parameter consists of a (comma-separated) key name and a PEM file containing EC P-256 public/verifying key
           --auth, -t
-            An authentication method (comma-separated) parameters: a key name as well as a PEM file containing EC P-256 public/verifying key
+            One or more authentication method parameter(s) - each parameter consists of a (comma-separated) key name and a PEM file containing EC
+            P-256 public/verifying key
         * --did-log-file, -d
             The file containing a valid did:tdw DID log to update --help, -h
-            Display help for the DID toolbox 'update' command --jks-alias
+            Display help for the DID toolbox command --jks-alias
             Java KeyStore alias name of the entry to process.
 This CLI parameter should always be used exclusively alongside all the other --jks-*
             CLI parameters